 - Specify the HiveTable or the Export Directory.

 - Specify the Hive partition if any.

 - Select a Data Store from the drop-down list.

 - Choose a table from the DbTable drop-down list.

 - Choose a DB Update Mode.
 Append Mode is the default.
 The other two options are Update Only Mode and Insert and Update Mode (supported only for an Oracle MySQL database).

 - If you want to run the command on a Hadoop cluster, click the Use Hadoop Cluster check box and choose the cluster label from the drop-down list.

 - Click Run to execute the command.
 Click Save if you want to re-run the same command later.
 (See Workspace for more information on saving commands/queries.)

 You can see the command result under the Results tab and the command logs under the Logs tab.
 The Logs tab has the Errors and Warnings filter.
-For more information on how to download command results and logs, see Download Results and Logs from the Analyze UI.
+For more information on how to download command results and logs, see Downloading Results and Logs.